How to Learn French and German at the Same Time: Tips, Resources and More

 But DW is more than a friendly, multi-language current events resource.
 It also provides you with quality German learning materials that you can access in French, in German or in English.
 You can sort available courses, which include video and audio offerings, according to your level on the Common European Framework of Reference for Languages, from Level A1 to Level C. For example, learners at levels A1 through B1 can enjoy “Harry,” a 100-episode, bilingual (English-German) animated course that includes a bizarre science-fiction story about getting caught in a time warp.

-Even better, FluentU has platforms for learning both French and German, and one subscription is all you need to switch seamlessly between however many languages you want.
-The program saves your progress separately for each language, making multilingual studying aligned with your interests a breeze.
+You can switch between the platforms for learning both French and German with one subscription.
+The program saves your progress separately for each language, making multilingual studying aligned with your interests simple.

 You’ve likely already heard of the fabulously popular quiz-based language learning app Duolingo.
 You may even already be using it to learn French, German or both.
 While Duolingo has limited capacities as a language course, it’s useful for helping you hit the ground running.
 But did you know that you can use Duolingo to learn French from German and German from French?